 An attestation signed by the applicant that the applicant will not engage in the diversion of Marijuana and Marijuana Products;

-Written acknowledgment signed by the applicant of any limitations on his or her authorization to possess, test or transport Marijuana Products in the Commonwealth;

 Authorization to obtain a full set of fingerprints, in accordance with M.G.L. c.
 94G,

 § 21, submitted in a form and manner as determined by the Commission; and